suhassiyengar/PIG-GAME/README.md

-How the Game Works:
+🐷 Pig Dice Game (Python)
+A simple, fun, console-based dice game for 2–4 players, inspired by the classic Pig game.
+Players take turns rolling a die, aiming to reach the winning score without hitting the unlucky 1!

+🎮 Game Rules
-The game supports 2 to 4 players.
+Supports 2 to 4 players.

-Each player takes turns rolling a die (1–6).

-During a turn:

-If a player rolls anything but 1, they can choose to roll again or hold (end their turn and add the score).
+On each turn, a player rolls a die as many times as they like.

-If they roll a 1, their current turn score resets to 0, and their turn ends immediately.
+Rolling a 1 ends the player's turn and resets their turn score to 0.

-Players accumulate their scores over multiple turns.
+Rolling 2–6 adds that number to the turn score.

+Players can choose to "hold" to bank their turn score into their total.

-The first player to reach or exceed 100 points wins the game.
+First player to reach 100 points wins the game!

+## 📸 Demo